Read this article summarized with

 Some teams have solid documentation but can’t prove who was trained on it.
 Auditors want evidence: dates, signatures, completion records.

-If your procedures exist and stay current, but you need to track who has been trained, schedule re-certifications, and generate compliance reports, an LMS is the right investment.
+If your procedures exist and stay current but you can’t prove training, an LMS is the right investment.
+It handles re-certification scheduling and compliance reports.

 SOP software tells workers what to do.
 It doesn’t prove they learned it.